 The input consists of several subway network specifications.
 Each specification begins with a line containing a single integer N indicating the number of subway stations $(2 \le N \le 64)$ , which are numbered from 1 to N. Then follow N lines indicating the layout of the subway system: line i contains exactly $d_i$ blank-separated integers from 1 to N (excluding i), indicating the stations to which station i should be connected $(1 \le d_i \le N - 1)$ .
-The subway network is bidirectional, so if station i appears in station j's line, then it is guaranteed that station j will appear in station i's line.
+The subway network is bidirectional, so if station i appears in station i is guaranteed that station i will appear in station i in its guaranteed that station i will appear in station i is line.